jimbobbennett/StarWarsCopilot/4-call-tools/README.md

 history.Add(new ChatMessage(ChatRole.Assistant, result.Messages.Last()?.Text ?? string.Empty));
 ```

 So why is there a list?
 Well the list contains the details of all the messages used to get the response.
-When you called the LLM it doesn't magically call the tool and process the response, instead it is a back and forth conversation, that the chat client handles for you.
+When you called the LLM it doesn't magically call the tool and process the response, instead it is a back and forth conversation, that the chat client from the SDK handles for you.
 The user message is sent to the LLM, the LLM then responds with an assistant message that requests a tool call, giving the name of the tool it wants to call, along with the input data in the right format.
 The chat client then calls the tool, and send a different type of message, a tool message, to the LLM with the results of the tool call.
 The LLM finally responds with the result.

 This means in the `result.Messages` collection there are 3 entries - an assistant message with tool call details, a tool message, and the final assistant message with the response.